Products

 Auto-enrolment in Ireland will operate on an ‘opt-out’ rather than an opt-in basis.

-This is to encourage employees to understand and experience the benefits of retirement savings with the help of a pension plan.
+This is to encourage employees to understand the importance and benefits of retirement savings with the help of a pension plan.

 What does that mean?